CR7sewey/e-commerce-api-nodejs/README.md

 - note: Could do differently, with user.name = name and user.email = email and
 then await user.save() - check controller

+#### Setup and Apply checkPermissions()
+Basically, this checkPermissions function is going to rule who can getUsers.
+Basically, as it stands we from getSingleUser controller can get any other user ('user': role) I dont want that, the user with role: 'user' only should have access to their own info!
+If admin, can access all users.